 This article is predicated upon clarifying the ambiguities that surround GPS running and the fluctuations you may face in data accuracy.
 No matter what device/system you are utilizing for GPS guidance, you will face some fluctuations in data output/input, this is inevitable.

 For example, you go out on a run and maintain a consistent running pace throughout your workout.
-You may notice that your device notifies you that your speed is higher or lower that what your current pace was even though you did not alter your running pace.
-This is predicated upon the variances in hardware most GPS devices consist of.
+You may notice that your device notifies you that your speed is faster or slower than what your current pace was even though you did not alter your running pace.

 Although these speed fluctuations are not common, they do occur.
 GPS works by connecting your device to a number of overhead satellites and computes factors such as location and speed by plotting the dots as your device transmits a signal.
 There are many ways in which companies will use this data to determine your pace and or track your runs.